gveran22/MetaIBS/scripts/analysis-individual/Fukui-2020/01_Dada2-Fukui_Notes.md

 - V1-V2 variable region (about 300bp)
 - FWD - F27 - 5' - TTTGATCCTGGCTCAG - 3'
 - REV - R338 - 5' - TGCCTCCCGTAGGAGT - 3'
-- forward primer found at the beginning of forward reads (same for reverse reads & reverse primer).
+- forward primer found at the beginning of forward reads (same for reverse primer in reverse reads).
 Primers found in >95% of reads.

 ## Filtering
 - **primer removal**: fastq files deposited on the SRA/ENA databases don't contain Ilumina headers, which are needed to merge paired reads later on (if there is a different number of forward and reverse reads for each sample).
 Thus, primer sequences could not be removed (the first 25bp were trimmed instead).